 Engine Customization Workflow

 It is recommended to maintain custom code using the GitHub's Fork workflow.
 This workflow allows developers to easily update custom engine parts when the engine is upgraded in the future.
 This workflow is described in the Fork a repo documentation.
 For more GitHub-related workflows, please refer to the GitHub Help.

-Also, depending on the Creator version, developers may need to switch to a different engine branch, it is recommended to use the same branch that corresponds to the version of Creator being used.
+Also, depending on the version of Creator, developers may need to switch to a different engine branch, it is recommended to use the same branch that corresponds to the version of Creator being used.

 1 Customize the TypeScript engine